asad041/pizza-app/README.md

 # PIZZA App 1.0

 This is a MERN stack application, "MERN Stack Front To Back".
-It is a small PIZZA app that includes authentication, cart, checkout, and order history.
+It is a small PIZZA app that includes authentication, cart, checkout, order history, and account information.

 ## Installation